detectivepi/.github/profile/README.md

-# 👋 Welcome to the DetectivePi GitHub org!
+# 👋 Welcome to the dPi GitHub org!
-Here you can find source files and programs running on the DetectivePi!
+Here you can find source files and programs made by us!
 ## DetectivePi current stats:
 ### Version 1.2
 ### Running RaspberryPi OS